tokiclover/browser-home-profile/README.md

 improve performance and responsiveness to said web-browser.

 Many web-broser are supported out of the box.
-Namely, aurora, firefox, icecat, seamonkey (mozilla family), conkeror, chrom, epiphany, midory, opera, otter, qupzilla, netsurf, vivaldi.
+Namely, aurora, firefox, icecat, seamonkey (mozilla family), conkeror, chrom{e,ium}, epiphany, midory, opera, otter, qupzilla, netsurf, vivaldi.
 Specifying a particular web-broser on the command line is supported along with discovering one in the user home directory (first found would be used.)